jwrunge/manifold/README.md

 # Copper

+Reactive state, easy ad-hoc modules, and dynamic markup fragment loading from the server.
+Wicked small and 0% magic.

 Copper is a small, simple, drop-in reactivity library that enables you to propagate value changes to variables and DOM elements.

 At xx minified and g-zipped, Copper is xx smaller than [React](https://react.dev/) and xx smaller than [Vue.js](https://vuejs.org/).
 An equivalent app in [Svelte](https://svelte.dev/) is about x% bigger.